ManuelSchenk/crustacea/README.md

 ### Debugging

-You can easily use VSCode debugger on this project with the provided `./.vscode/launch.json`
+You can easily use VSCode debugger on this project with the provided `./.vscode/launch.json`.
+Just press **F5** when you have the project folder of crustacea open in vscode.

 <!-- ROADMAP -->